 Architect Educational Requirements

-Architecture blends the art of design and the science of engineering.
 Architects plan structures suitable for people to live, work, shop and worship; they are often involved in the design of building complexes and their surroundings.
-They may plan entire neighborhoods or design buildings that become cultural monuments.
-The education required to be an architect often includes a 5-year professional degree in the field.
+They may design entire neighborhoods or buildings that become cultural monuments.
+The education requirements to become an architect include a 5-year professional bachelor's degree in architecture, though a graduate degree may also be acceptable.
+Architects also need to be licensed.

 Educational Requirements for an Architect